eurocontrol-swim/SWIM-TI-YP-prototype/README.md

 ./swim.sh start
 ```

-> the two commands above can be run in one step with `./swim.sh start -p`
+> the two commands above can be run in one step with `./swim.sh start --prov`

 In order to make sure that all services (docker containers) are running you can run:
 ```shell